nikola796/myfw/README.md

 # myfw
-Framework That I use to build my projects.
-It combine PHRoute and Jeffry Way sample framework from his php tutorials on laracasts.com..
+Framework That I am using to build my projects.
+It combines PHRoute and Jeffry Way sample framework from his PHP tutorials on laracasts.com.
-This is code that I use for my projects.
-I make some little changes to combine 2 difrrent sample frameworks.
+I have made some little changes to combine 2 different sample frameworks in one.
 It is ready to work.
-Need it only to set database connection details.
+You should only set up your database connection details in config.php file and add your project name in .htaccess file.
+If you like it or use it please provide your feedback